Frank Edwards (Illinois politician): Personal life

 Edwards' wife, Cinda, was also an elected official, serving as a Trustee of the Illinois Community College Board and Coroner of Sangamon County.
 They co-owned an auto body repair and welding service.
 They had one son.

 Death

 On January 28, 2020, Edwards (aged 69), his wife Cinda (aged 63) and 69-year-old John Evans of Glenarm, were killed in the crash of a twin-engine Piper Aerostar 601 on approach to Abraham Lincoln Capital Airport in Sangamon County.
 The flight had originated at Sarasota–Bradenton International Airport in Florida, with a stopover for fuel at Huntsville, Alabama.

+A final report issued by the National Transportation Safety Board (NTSB) determined that the probable cause of the crash was Edwards’ failure to follow the instrument landing system (ILS) guidance during the final approach.
+The report noted that light fog and mixed icing conditions were present in the area at the time of the accident.
+Edwards had also reported an issue with the airplane’s navigation indicator, and the investigation revealed that a replacement horizontal situation indicator (HSI) had been ordered, although it was unclear whether the malfunctioning HSI had been replaced before the flight.
+The HSI sustained significant thermal and fire damage during the crash, preventing further testing, while a post‑accident examination of the aircraft’s engines did not reveal any anomalies.